sal55/langs/Benchmarks.md

 ## Benchmarks

-This runs some a selection of programs+tasks to compare my new 'BB' compiler for my M systems language, with gcc-O3:
+These are a selection of programs and tasks to compare my new 'BB' compiler for my M systems language, with gcc-O3:

 Compiler | ...
 --- | ---